splunk/observability-workshop/docs/module6/sockshop.md

 ---

 ### 1. Create an instance running Kubernetes

 This is already documented in [Deploying the SmartAgent in Kubernetes using K3s](https://signalfx.github.io/app-dev-workshop/module3/k3s/).

+!!!
+Warning
+    The Sock Shop application requires some horse power to run it, please ensure you are running a Multipass instance that can handle it.

+    **Sock Shop minimum requirements:** 2 vCPU, 10Gb Disk, 4Gb Memory

 ### 2. Deploy the Sock Shop application into K3s